panva/openid-client/README.md

   /**
    * We cannot be sure the server supports PKCE so we're going to use state too.
    * Use of PKCE is backwards compatible even if the AS doesn't support it which
    * is why we're using it regardless.
+Like PKCE, random state must be generated
+   * for every redirect to the authorization_endpoint.
    */
   state = client.randomState()
   parameters.state = state